 - Stay in the room but avoid being on a phone or on a computer while the patient writes. - [If needed.]
-Offer encouragement without interfering with the process. - o For example, I know this is hard, but you can do it. - Allow the patient to have ten minutes or more time if feasible. - Consider setting a timer, perhaps in the patient's view if that would be helpful for the patient. - Give the patient reminders when time is running low, without pressuring them. - Allow them to finish if they need a few more minutes.
+Offer encouragement without interfering with the process. - o For example, I know this is hard, but you can do it. - Allow the patient to have ten minutes or more time if feasible. - Consider setting a timer, perhaps in the patient's view if that would be helpful for the patient. - Give the patient reminders when time is running low, without pressuring them. - o Allow them to finish if they need a few more minutes.

-SUDS Rating: How tense/upset do you feel after writing out the nightmare (0-100)
+How tense/upset do you feel after writing out the nightmare (on a scale of 0-100)?
+[Make a note of response.]

 [If needed.]
 You may feel more upset after writing the nightmare.
 This is normal.
-The first few times you do something you are afraid of, you may feel some fear.
+The first few times you do something you are afraid of, you are likely to feel some fear.
 Try not to let this bother you-it will go away.
 The more you talk, write, read, or think about the nightmare, the less upset you will feel.